 Pasadena is a cultural gem of a city northeast of Downtown LA.
-It is best-known as the home of the Tournament of Roses, which includes the Rose Bowl Game, the Rose Parade on New Year's Day and other related events.
+It is best known as the home of the Tournament of Roses, which includes the Rose Bowl Game, the Rose Parade on New Year's Day and other related events.
 However, there's plenty to see and do in Pasadena all year long.
-Here are the top things to do in Pasadena that make it worth a visit if you're in the LA area or find a hotel in Pasadena.

 Take a Tour of Pasadena

-Old Pasadena Walking Tours - monthly historical and architectural tour of Old Pasadena offered by the Pasadena Heritage Society on the first Saturday of each month except for July and October.
+Probably the most popular tour, however, is the Old Pasadena Walking Tour, a monthly historical and architectural tour of Old Pasadena offered by the Pasadena Heritage Society on the first Saturday of each month (except for July and October).

 Check Groupon for discounts on Pasadena tours, attractions, and events.